Richard Hefner – Vice President, FactoryWiz

 For those who need the full functionality of the web portal, operator data input tablets, an API for integration with ERP systems, emailed reports, and our click-to-learn productivity browser feature – that’s where FactoryWiz Monitoring can step in and give you the TV dashboards along with the rest for any machine.
 Learn more about the complete FactoryWiz Monitoring package by visiting us at www.factorywiz.com

 FactoryWiz is an on premise, datacenter, or cloud deployed factory data collection platform based on web architecture and the concept of open data exchange.
 The company, founded as Refresh Your Memory in 1983, has been a pioneer in all aspects of communication and data collection on the factory floor.
 That strong history with all vintages of equipment guides our development of a system which can collect information from virtually any manufacturing equipment.
-Learn more at www.factorywiz.com
+Learn more at www.factorywiz/com/monitoring/media or www.factorywiz.com/monitoring.

-Richard Hefner is a Vice President at FactoryWiz and the chief architect of the FactoryWiz Monitoring and DNC systems.
+Richard Hefner is President at FactoryWiz and the chief architect of the FactoryWiz Monitoring and DNC systems.
 His background was in MIS and IT before joining the company in 1998 to help machine tool people speak the language of information technology initiatives